mr-matthias1829/p2.2-Digital-Twin/README.md

 RUNNING TESTS (FRONTEND):
-1. open command line in the VERY ROOT of the project
+1. open command line IN THE FRONTEND FOLDER!
 2. "npx vitest"
 3. let it do its thing
 4. win
-5. test will fail if you are missing packages that your cmds needs!'
+5. test will fail if you are missing packages that your cmds needs!
 6. you'll figure it out